-This motherboard provides two COM ports, you can connect an external modem, mouse other devices that this support communication these protocol to connectors.
+This motherboard provides two COM ports, you can connect an external modem, mouse or other devices that support this communication protocol to these connectors.

 You can decide which external devices you want to connect to COM1 and COM2.
 Each COM port can only have one device connected at a time.